June 16-20, 2019

 Live-in participants who drive themselves to camp are asked to park in Lot 17 Lower for the duration of camp.
 Upon check-in, parking passes will be available for purchase.
 Cost of the pass if $15.
 Keys will be surrendered at the time of check-in and returned at check-out at the end of camp.

 Room Occupancy Policy for Live-In Participants

 Participants living in the residence hall will room with members of their own age group.
 Rooms are equipped for two people.
 We do not take requests for 3-person rooms.
 Participants also do not room alone.
 Roommate requests must be made by both participants and will be asked for on the confirmation packets that participants receive after being accepted into camp (not at time of registration).
 Participants not requesting a specific roommate will be paired up with another person in their age group.
 All roommate assignments are prepared ahead of time and do not happen at time of check-in.

 Check-In Procedure for Live-In Participants

-All live-in participants will first check in at the SDC to drop off their bikes.
-Then they will go to Wadsworth Hall to check into their rooms.
+All live-in participants will check in at Wadsworth Hall.
 See individual camp schedule for specific check-in time.
 Upon arrival, park in Lot 15W at the front of Wadsworth Hall and come in through the main entrance.
 There will be directional signs to follow for check-in which will take place on the basement level.
 Please leave all personal belongings in your vehicle until after the check-in process has been finished.
 Photo IDs, handbooks, room assignments, keys, medicine check-in, etc. are just a few items that will be taken care of during the live-in check-in process.
 Once participants are settled in their rooms, welcome meetings with counselors will take place on-floor.
 Again, see individual camp schedule for further details.

 Check-Out Procedure for Live-In Participants